Internet Explorer is not supported. Please use another browser such as Chrome, Safari, Firefox, or Edge.

 Introduction by Silvia Susanna, Alice Pontiggia and Steffie De Gaetano

-Open conversation triggered from reflections and questions with Susan Shuppli and Pelin Tan
+Open conversation triggered from reflections and questions with Susan Schuppli and Pelin Tan

 Online Screening programme